rust-lang/rust/CONTRIBUTING.md

 your system.
 In most cases, that will just mean using the defaults provided for Rust.

-To change configuration, you must copy the file `src/bootstrap/config.toml.example` to `config.toml` in the directory from which you will be running the build, and change the settings provided.
+To change configuration, you must copy the file `config.toml.example` to `config.toml` in the directory from which you will be running the build, and change the settings provided.